 - Remove the selected condition from the list.

 - Insert an OR operator to the list of conditions.

 - Rearrange the order of conditions in the list.
 If there is not OR operator, the order would not have any effect on data selection.

 - List with conditions that are currently applied to the data.

 - Number of data items matching the condition.

 - Information on the data set of instances that match the condition.

 Notice that any change in composition of the condition will trigger updates in information pane that displays the number of data instances being selected (Data Out).
 Number of instances that match specific condition terms are also displayed at the start of the condition term line.

 Data set composed of instances that match the defined condition is placed on the output channel.
-If Update on any change is selected, than the output is updated on any change in the composition of the condition or any of its terms.
+If Commit on change is selected, than the output is updated on any change in the composition of the condition or any of its terms.

 In a toy example below we used the car data from imports-85 data set and compared the prices of all the cars in the data set to those of BMW and Marcedes-Benz.